 21. Sporting Goods Discounts

 Save on camping equipment, fishing gear and more when you shop at select sporting goods retailers with a military ID.
-For example, Big 5 Sporting Goods offers a 10% discount for all active-duty and reserve military personnel, retirees, veterans, their spouses and dependent children.
+For example, Big 5 Sporting Goods offers a 10% discount on full purchases for all active-duty and reserve military personnel, retirees, veterans, their spouses and dependent children.

 22. Discounted Child Care

-Many military families rely on child care services, especially when an active-duty member is deployed outside of the home.
-Military families seeking au pair services can get a discount of over $1,000 with Cultural Care Au Pair.
+Many military families rely on childcare services, especially when an active-duty member is deployed outside of the home.
+Military families seeking au pair services can get a discount of $1,075 with Cultural Care Au Pair.